FAQ / Information

 It should be noted, however, that any regulator or individual organisation has the prerogative to accept or reject any certificate.
 Therefore, to confirm whether a report or certificate is acceptable, the relevant regulator or organisation should be consulted.

-Please refer to our website for, MRA / MLA Partners
+Please refer to our website for MRA/MLA Partners

 1.5 What are the geographical areas served by HKAS?

 HKAS offers accreditation service to organisations located within the Hong Kong Special Administrative Region (HKSAR) of China.
 For tests included in the Test Category of Construction Materials under HOKLAS, applications from laboratories located within the Pearl River Delta Region of China are also accepted.
-Other than these, HKAS will not accept initial application for accreditation, application for extension of scope of accreditation to cover new test categories (other than that of 'Construction Materials' if the laboratory is located within the Pearl River Delta Region) nor application for extension of scope to include new location(s) physically located outside the HKSAR.
+Other than these, HKAS does not accept initial application for accreditation, application for extension of scope of accreditation to cover new test categories (other than that of 'Construction Materials' if the laboratory is located within the Pearl River Delta Region) nor application for extension of scope to include new location(s) physically located outside the HKSAR.

-1.9 How can I become a HKAS lead assessor, assessor or technical expert?
+1.7 How can I become a HKAS lead assessor, assessor or technical expert?

-1.11 Who are the members of the Accreditation Advisory Board?
+1.8 Who are the members of the Accreditation Advisory Board?

 2. Questions of interest to users of accredited service